 There are different ways time can be divided.
-Parents can alternate nights, but this may not be ideal for a child with ASD as it involves many extra transitions.
+Parents can alternate nights, but this may not be ideal for a child on the autism spectrum as it involves many extra transitions.
 Parents can alternate weeks, but this makes the transition back to the other parent more difficult at the end of the week.
 Parents can alternate weekends, with one parent having weekday custody.
 Parents can set a fixed schedule, such as Dad has the kids every other weekend and on Monday and Tuesday nights.
 Sometimes, dinners can be inserted instead of overnight custody to ensure that one parent doesn’t lose touch with the children when the time between overnight custody is lengthy.

 If parents can’t agree on a custody schedule, a court or a court appointed master or mediator may make the decision for the parents.
 Sometimes this individual will act almost on a whim in deciding who gets the children when.

 Other times, particularly when one parent is suing for additional custody, the individual will proceed in a very thorough manner.
 An unbiased party may be called in to evaluate the custody situation.
 This can be expensive, and usually both parents will be asked to contribute to the cost.
 This person may ask each parent to complete very lengthy questionnaires about the children, parenting philosophies, how time is spent in each home, religious beliefs, and more.
 The evaluator will also meet with each parent and, often, with each child.
-This may be something your child with ASD is capable of doing, but it may be uncomfortable for him or her.
+This may be something your child on the autism spectrum is capable of doing, but it may be uncomfortable for him or her.
 The evaluator may also come to each parent’s home when the children are with the parent and observe first-hand the environment in which the child lives.
 Additionally, the evaluator may require each parent to undergo psychological profiling and assessment.
 If the parents or the children have received counseling services, the evaluator may ask to have the confidentiality of any counseling sessions waived so that the counselor can share his or her thoughts with the evaluator.

 Who gets the children on holidays?